YottaDB/YDBDoc/MessageRecovery/errors.rst

 NCTCOLLDIFF, Source and destination for MERGE cannot have different numerical collation type

-Run Time Error: This indicates that two arguments of the MERGE command have different numerical collation type.
+Run Time Error: This indicates that two arguments of the MERGE command have different numerical collation types.

-Action: Use the %GBLDEF utility to set the same numerical collation type for both the arguments or use another method, such as a $ORDER() loop or MUPIP EXTRACT and LOAD to move the data.
+Action: Use the %GBLDEF utility to set the same numerical collation type for both arguments or use another method, such as a $ORDER() loop or MUPIP EXTRACT and LOAD to move the data.

 --------------------
 NCTCOLLSPGBL